 School Secretary — Ms. Euphrosyne McKenzie

-Mrs. Euphrosyne McKenzie was born and raised in Seward, Alaska.
-While attending college, she met her husband who introduced her to the Orthodox Church.
-She became a stay-at-home mom and in 1999 converted to the faith.
-In 2002, she moved with her family to beautiful Oregon.
-After beginning a homeschooling program for her son, she was excited to hear talk of an Orthodox school opening and jumped at the opportunity to enroll him that first year.
+Ms. Euphrosyne McKenzie was born and raised in Seward, Alaska.
+Shortly after converted to the faith in 1999, she moved with her family to beautiful Oregon.
+Struggling through a homeschooling program for her kindergarten age son, she was super excited to hear talk of an Orthodox school opening and jumped at the opportunity to enroll him that first year.
+Ms. McKenzie volunteered to administer ASA’s website and helped publish the school newsletters, later taking on more and more secretarial duties as the school grew.
 Agia Sophia Academy was a true blessing; her son soared academically.
-Mrs. McKenzie began administrating ASA’s website and helped publish the school newsletters, later taking on more and more secretarial duties as the school grew.
 As her daughters reached enrollment age, they too loved attending ASA, and this fueled Mrs. McKenzie’s desire to be continuously involved in this wonderful ministry.
-In 2008, she officially became a member of ASA’s staff and loves every minute of it.
-While her two older children have since graduated from ASA, her zeal for this fabulous educational program remains strong, and she looks forward to many more years of watching students as they too discover the building blocks to create a solid foundation for their futures.
+In 2008, she officially became a member of ASA’s staff and cherishes every minute of it.
+While her 3 children have all since graduated from ASA, her zeal for this fabulous educational program remains strong, and she looks forward to many more years of watching students as they too discover the building blocks to create a solid foundation for their futures.